With only four teams remaining, we're down to more limited options to come away with the World Series MVP.

 World Series MVP history

 The World Series MVP Award has been handed out to the player deemed to have had the greatest impact on his team's performance during the championship series every year starting in 1955.
-Prior to the 2017 postseason, the award was renamed in honor of Willie Mays in remembrance of the hall-of-famer's historic catch in Game 1 of the 1954 World Series.
+Before the 2017 postseason, the award was renamed in honor of Willie Mays in remembrance of the Hall-of-Famer's historic catch in Game 1 of the 1954 World Series.
 The Willie Mays World Series Most Valuable Player Award trophy is a wooden pedestal topped by a bronze sculpture of Mays making the iconic catch.

 Pitchers have won the award 29 times (four times by relief pitchers), including 12 of the first 14 years from 1955 to 1968.
 More recently, dating back to 2004, the award has been won 17 of the last 20 years by non-pitchers.